 A group of people are gathered at UHN's

-Dotsa Bitove Wellness Academy and listening to a song they recently recorded.
+Dotsa Bitove Wellness Academy [Editorial note: this link is no longer available.] and listening to a song they recently recorded.
 Moved by the music, one couple starts dancing, causing a ripple effect in the crowd.
 Soon, the room is alive with laughter, singing, and dancing feet.

 This is a scene featured in a new documentary, titled "Music Is Life," which aims to dispel the harmful stigma of loss-of-self associated with dementia.
 The film draws on research that demonstrates the ways musical engagement can support vitality, creativity, and being in relationships with others.